elliotpark410/convert-docs/README.md

 The command will:
-1. pm2 will capture the change in the directory, then run node ./index.js and convert-docs.sh
+1. pm2 will capture the change in the postman_collection directory, then run preview-docs.sh
-2. convert postman_collection.json file to output.yaml file
+2. node index.js which will convert postman_collection.json file to output.yaml file
-3. build Docker garuda-docs-image
+3. build Docker garuda-docs-image and remove garuda-docs-container if it exists
 4. create Docker garuda-docs-container
-5. open http://localhost:3333/ with a preview.
+5. open http://localhost:4444/ with a preview.
 Please refresh page to see latest and greatest

 <br>